 FAQs

 A: ULRT is the only low cost, high ridership model.
 The result is profitable operation.
-Buses are low cost low ridership.
-LRT's are very high cost high ridership.
+LRT’s are very high cost high ridership.
 Streetcars are not acceptable because they block traffic and cannot pass.

 A: ULRT benefits from three features that combine to shatter the cost barrier.

-1 - It's the only rail system that uses bus chassis instead of rail car chassis.
+1 – It’s the only rail system that uses a lightweight chassis instead of rail car chassis.
 This means the vehicles are light enough to operate on existing road beds and the cost or laying an extensive concrete foundation is removed.

 2 – ULRV’s use flash charging for power from station to station.
 This eliminates the overhead pantographs and catenary wires that are an enormous cost to engineer, fit into the built environment, and construct.

-3 - Our on/off rail technology eliminates the need for switches and allows the vehicles to uses all existing infrastructure like maintenance barns and shunting yards.
-The on road capability means the vehicles can pass each other, other traffic, go door to door, climb hills and deal with snow the same as a bus.
+3 – Our on/off rail technology eliminates the need for switches and allows the vehicles to uses all existing infrastructure like maintenance barns and shunting yards.
+The on road capability means the vehicles can pass each other, other traffic, go door to door, climb hills and deal with snow.

 A: All technologies used in the ULRT system are existing and proven.
-It's the combination of the existing technologies that breaks through the bus vs LRT dilemma.
+It’s the combination of the existing technologies that breaks through the LRT cost barrier.

 See Q4 answer above.